 Today’s recipe was my 19th birthday present to myself back in August.
 While I did play around with experimenting an AIP friendly treat based off of this chocolate cake, I have to say that I thoroughly enjoyed my lamb chops much more than anything else on my plate.
 Prepared in an Asian marinade and full of juicy fat, this dish includes all of my favorite aspects of food piled into one.
 Honestly, I’d rather have a cut of meat accompanied by a thick slab of fat over a baked good any day.
 I served my chops alongside two heads of sauteed local swiss chard, as the dish is so satisfying there is really no need to make anything else to go with it.
 It is the kind of recipe that has your mouth salivating even before the chops are off the grill, and once they are, you will be making sure ever last bit of meat is off the bone and licking your fingers wishing there was more (atleast that is what I was doing).
 If that sounds anything like you, I’d recommend making a double recipe.
 Of course, if you are not a fan of lamb (which I have heard is an actual thing), you can easily use pork chops, steak, or even chicken thighs in place of the lamb.
-While the marinade contains a dose of fish sauce, I like to finish my chops off with a sprinkle of salt once cooked, which helps round out the savory and sweet flavor.
+The marinade contains a few ingredients that are harder to find so I could suggest using an asian grocery delivery service as they will have everything you need.
+Plus, it has a healthy dose of fish sauce but I still like to finish my chops off with a sprinkle of salt once cooked, which helps round out the savory and sweet flavor.
 Though it is currently almost October and indoor cooking seems to be coming back in season, I believe that the grill should be used for cooking until snow literally prohibits me from walking out on the patio to turn it on.
 Therefore, even if it is a bit chilly in the state that you reside, I promise that these lamb chops are worth the fresh air.
 Overall, this recipe is quite flavorful, yet not so much as to take away from the delicious, natural taste of the lamb.
 If grilling, juicy cuts of meat, or anything Asian related is up your alley, you are sure to love this dish.

 Grilled Asian Lamb Chops